WICG/element-timing/README.md

   let perfEntries = list.getEntries().forEach(function(entry) {
       // Send the information to analytics, or in this case just log it to console.
-      // |entry.renderTime| contains the timestamp of when the image is displayed. if (entry.identifier === 'foobar')
+      // |entry.renderTime| contains the timestamp of when the image is displayed.
+      // |entry.loadTime| contains the load timestamp of the image.
+      // It can be used as a proxy for the rendering time when renderTime is 0. if (entry.identifier === 'foobar')
         console.log("My image took " + entry.renderTime + " to render!");
    });